-The oil is grounding and yet stimulating, cleansing of the liver, clearing passages and aiding circulation and digestion.
+The oil is gentle, grounding, and stimulating, cleansing of the liver, clearing passages and aiding circulation and digestion.
 It is said to promote healthy lungs, particularly where relating to cold or flu-type symptoms.
-It can be particulalry useful in pain management both muscular and arthritic, it is highly sought after for skincare products.
+It can be particularly useful in pain management both muscular and arthritic, it is highly sought after for skincare products.

-The verbonone type in hydrosol form is known as the queen of anti-aging.
+The verbenone type in hydrosol form is known as the queen of anti-aging.
 It is well absorbed by the skin leaving it hydrated smooth and supple.

 Our philosophy in gardening is to work with local conditions, naturally to allow the plant to prosper.
 Rosemary was chosen to fit with our site conditions.
 Therefore our rosemary is organically produced although not certified.